Çevre Yolu (Tram İzmir)

 Çevreyolu is a light-rail station on the Karşıyaka Tram line of the Tram İzmir network.
 The station consists of two side platforms serving two tracks. Çevreyolu is located on 8291st Street, just off of Caher Dudayev Boulevard, in Ataşehir, Çiğli and gets its name from the O-30 beltway (Çevreyolu) running just north of the station. Çevreyolu station was opened on 11 April 2017, along with the entire tram line.

-Connections

-ESHOT operates city bus service on Caher Dudayev Boulevard.
+There is no transfer from the station.